getpelican/pelican-plugins/Readme.rst

 Filetime from git         Uses git commit to determine page date

+Figure References         Provides a system to number and references figures

 Gallery                   Allows an article to contain an album of pictures

 Gist directive            This plugin adds a ``gist`` reStructuredText directive.